ds4dm/ecole/docs/howto/create-functions.rst

 Using PyScipOpt
 ---------------
-When creating new function, it is common to need to extract information from the solver.
+When creating a new function, it is common to need to extract information from the solver.
 `PyScipOpt <https://github.com/SCIP-Interfaces/PySCIPOpt>`_ is the official Python interface to SCIP.
 The ``pyscipopt.Model`` holds a stateful SCIP problem instance and solver.